FabioSeixas/CassavaPy/README.md

 # CassavaPy

-A simple module to write, run and get outputs from DSSAT-Manihot model.
+A simple module to write files, run simulations and get outputs from DSSAT-Manihot model.

 ---